 Feeling disrespected is obviously painful, but this doesn’t fully explain the intensity of a bad customer service experience.
 Even if you have had years of decent experiences with a company, one bad experience can overshadow all of it and lead to kvetching about the company to everyone you meet online or off.

-2. First impressions matter: What makes the first impression for your website?
-If you answered, “my homepage,” you get partial credit (don’t worry I’m not keeping track).
-Get ready to lose some sleep: According to this report, a less than 2-second increase of delays in page responsiveness reduced user satisfaction by 3.8% and increased lost revenue per user by 4.3%.
+What makes the first impression for your website?
+If you answered, “homepage,” you get partial credit (don’t worry I’m not keeping track).
+It’s actually page loading times.
+Get ready to lose some sleep: A less than 2-second increase of delays in page responsiveness reduced user satisfaction by 3.8% and increased lost revenue per user by 4.3%.
 Yikes!
 So how fast do your website pages load?
 Spring Insight can help you with that too.

-Bottom line: Keep in mind that at their core sales and marketing are about finding mutually satisfying exchanges.
+What’s the bottom line here?
+Keep in mind that at their core, sales and marketing are about finding mutually satisfying exchanges.
 When you get right down to it, satisfaction is all about human psychology.
 This means that understanding a bit of the human psychology behind the pain of a bad customer experience can help you avoid the nightmares and help your customers avoid the headaches.
 It’s a win-win.

 One last shameless plug: Our marketing team at Spring Insight is simply killing it right now (I’m usually not one to brag, but there’s no other way to say this).
 If you have been on the fence about working with us, it’s time to take advantage of our marketing services.